Information disclosure based on the TCFD recommendations

 Market

-• Loss of sales opportunities when standards for POS products and solutions required by the market and customers are not met.
+• Loss of sales opportunities while standards for products and solutions required by the market and customers are not met.

-• Survey of market trends and customer requirements for energy saving in POS products.
+• Survey of market trends and customer requirements for energysaving in products.

-• Review development plans and sales plans for POS products suitable for market trends and customer requests.
+• Review of product development plans and sales plans suitable for market trends and customer requests.

 • Consideration of effective energy conservation advocacy.